-MDC use is subject to the Information Technology Use and Protected Information policies.
+MDC use is subject to the Information Technology Use, Protected Information, and CJIS Access, Maintenance, and Security policies.

 Members shall not access the MDC system if they have not received prior authorization and the required training.
-Members shall immediately report unauthorized access or use of the MDC by another member to the Operations Sergeant, Administration Sergeant, or Chief of Police.
+Members shall immediately report unauthorized access or use of the MDC by another member to their supervisors or Operations Sergeants.

-Use of the MDC system to access law enforcement databases or transmit messages is restricted to official activities, business-related tasks and communications that are directly related to the business, administration or practices of the Department.
-In the event that a member has questions about sending a particular message or accessing a particular database, the member should seek prior approval from his/her supervisor.
+Use of the MDC system to access law enforcement databases or transmit messages is restricted to official activities, business-related tasks, or communications that are directly related to the business, administration, or practices of the Department.
+In the event that a member has questions about sending a particular message or accessing a particular database, the member should seek prior approval from their supervisor.

-Sending derogatory, defamatory, obscene, disrespectful, sexually suggestive, harassing or any other inappropriate messages on the MDC system is prohibited and may result in discipline.
+Sending derogatory, defamatory, obscene, disrespectful, sexually suggestive, harassing, or any other inappropriate messages on the MDC system is prohibited and may result in discipline.

 It is a violation of this policy to transmit a message or access a law enforcement database under another member's name or to use the password of another member to log in to the MDC system unless directed to do so by a supervisor.
-Members are required to lock, log off, or otherwise secure the MDC when it is unattended.
+Members are required to log off the MDC or secure the MDC when it is unattended.
 This added security measure will minimize the potential for unauthorized access or misuse.